dunglas/doc/core/content-negotiation.md

         myformat:                      ['application/vnd.myformat']
 ```

-## Registering a custom format in the Negotiation library
+## Registering a custom formatg in the Negotiation library

 If the format you want to use is not supported by default in the Negotiation library, you must register it using a [compiler pass](http://symfony.com/doc/current/components/dependency_injection/compilation.html#creating-a-compiler-pass):